Xeift/Kizmeow-NFT-Discord-Bot/README.md

 ![image](https://user-images.githubusercontent.com/80938768/149489498-5e80a294-a9a6-4a3d-8af2-fdcb6d530ba1.png)

-You can use the commands listed below
+In addition to the above function, you can also use the commands listed below

 `/demi-human`   //you can change these three commands below to your project in code.
 You can contact me if you know nothing about coding.